LelsersLasers/GhostsAndGold/README.md

 Download latest working version (windows/.exe):
 - https://github.com/LelsersLasers/GhostJump/raw/main/dist/GhostJumpEXE.zip
-- Comes pre-packaged with the correct version of python Download latest working version (all OSes/python):
+- Comes pre-packaged with the correct version of python
+- Might trigger a virus scan
+    - If you can not get around the scan or are not on windows use the next link Download latest working version (all OSes/python):
 - https://github.com/LelsersLasers/GhostJump/raw/main/dist/GhostJumpPython.zip
 - Note: this version requires python to be installed